zhilinsu/zhilinsu-hugo-academic/content/authors/admin/_index.md

 ---
 title: Zhilin Su (蘇致霖)
-role: Research Assistant in Psychology
+role: PhD student in Psychology
 avatar_filename: avatar.jpg
 bio: "I am interested in how people interact with each other, and how their brains work together. "